-- 1. Description of the Issue (10%)
+- 1. Statement of the Problem/Description of the Issue (10%)

-- 2. Project Design and Implementation (35%)
+- 2. Project Design and Implementation (40%)

-- 3. Capabilities and Competencies (25%)
+- 3. Capabilities and Competencies (20%)

-- 4. Plan for Collecting the Data Required for this Solicitation's Performance Measures (5%)
+- 4. Plan for Collecting the Data Required for This Solicitation's Performance Measures (5%)

 - 5. Budget (15%): complete, cost effective, and allowable (e.g., reasonable, allocable, and necessary for project activities).
-Budget narratives should demonstrate generally how applicants will maximize cost effectiveness of grant expenditures.
-Budget narratives should demonstrate cost effectiveness in relation to potential alternatives and the goals of the project. - 6.
-Other: Letters of Support from Project Partners (10%)
+Budget narratives should demonstrate generally how applicants will maximize the cost effectiveness of grant expenditures.
+Budget narratives should demonstrate cost effectiveness in relation to potential alternatives and the goals of the project.
+(Note: Generally speaking, a reasonable cost is a cost that, in its nature or amount, does not exceed that which would be incurred by a prudent person under the circumstances prevailing at the time the decision was made to incur the costs.)

+- 6. Other: Time-Task Plan (5%)

+- 7. Other: Logic Model (5%)